satansdeer/satansdeer.github.com/src/pages/posts/statements-expressions-js/index.md

 Let's talk about __statements__ and __expressions__.
 It's very important to understand difference between them.

-I've checked several articles on this topic and in a lot of them authors say something like: Ok, we have statements, we have expressions, we can use expressions in place of statements but not in reverse.
+I've checked several articles on this topic and in a lot of them authors say something like: OK, we have statements, we have expressions, we can use expressions in place of statements but not in reverse.
 It is kind of true, but not completely.

 It's not like you can apply hammer-wrench 🛠️ analogy.
 Like __statement__ is a hammer 🔨 and __expression__ is a wrench 🔧.
 And as like with heavy enough wrench you can use it as a hammer – you can apply __expression__ in place of a __statement__.